mhurley4/BigDataCup/README.md

 Model code is contained in Big_Data_Cup_xTT_Model.R

-Code to plot NHl rink is in nhl_rink_plot.R, via @mrbilltran on Twitter.
+Code to plot the rink is in nhl_rink_plot.R, via @mrbilltran on Twitter.

 Paper is Using_Threat_To_Value_And_Contextualize_On-Puck_Actions.pdf